zoylendt/zoylendt.github.io/content/Braindump/Blog 2.0.md

 General considerations (features I want to add to my blog):
   - search and darkmode in same line
   - Homepage specific setup:
-    - no ToC
+    - no ToC -> SOLVED
-    - no Backlinks
+    - no Backlinks -> SOLVED
     - only here: RecentNotes (on right side) -> SOLVED
   - mobile view needs better navigation -> "Map" page (and maybe icon on top)
     - Overview of main categories (manually)